If you have any questionsthey are probably answered here. If not, use the contact link at the bottom of this page for support.

 Q: Can I enter a song that is already in another contest?
 Or already published?
 A:Yes.
 You can enter your song if it has already been entered in this contest or in a different contest or has been published.

 Q: When do I get my SongU prize?
-A:Everyone who enters will be emailed with special links and codes to claim the SongU songwriting courses and membership after the close of the contest using the contact email address supplied on the entry form.
+A:Everyone who enters will be given special links and codes to claim the SongU songwriting courses and membership after the close of the contest using the contact email address supplied on the entry form.
 The SongU.com prize will not be available if you are already a current SongU member at that time.
 IMPORTANT: At that time check your spam folder in case emails go there.
 You must notify us as soon as possible if you do not see this email after the contest closes as there is usually a deadline for claiming these prizes.
-You cab also see updates regarding prizes in your personal Submissions Dashboard.

 QUESTION STILL NOT ANSWERED?
 Fill out our onlinecontact form but please first make sure that your question is not answered above before contacting us.